-Shock and Severe Bleeding First Aid Basics
+Shock and Severe Bleeding First Aid Basics (PDF Download)

 Printable first aid reminder cards for severe bleeding and shock.

-Signs of someone being in shock include total body weakness, trembling and / or restlessness.
-Persons in shock will often be confused and stare with “lack luster” eyes.
+When someone is in shock they may appear confused and stare with “lack luster” eyes.
 Their breathing will be rapid and shallow and their pulse rapid and faint.
-Their pupils may be enlarged and their skin will likely be pale, cool and clammy.

 When treating shock, there are things you should do and things you should not do.